neondatabase/website/content/docs/connect/connectivity-issues.md

 </CodeBlock>

-Check to see that your connection is defined correctly, following the instructions below.
-If that is not the issue, see the instructions regarding SNI outlined in the preceding section: [Error: The endpoint ID is not specified](#error-the-endpoint-id-is-not-specified).

-Your Neon connection string can be obtained from the **Connection Details** widget on the Neon Dashboard.
+Check your connection to see if it is defined correctly.
+Your Neon connection string can be obtained from the **Connection Details** widget on the Neon **Dashboard**.
 It appears similar to this:

 <CodeBlock shouldWrap>